MichaelSchneeberger/sosopt/README.md

 r = theta_0 + theta_1 * x + theta_2 * x**2
 ```

-Alternatively, the construction of a fully parametrized polynomial -- involving the specificatioin of a decision variable for each coefficient of the polynomial -- is automated using the `sosopt.define_polynomial` function:
+Alternatively, the construction of a fully parametrized polynomial -- involving the specification of a decision variable for each coefficient of the polynomial -- is automated using the `sosopt.define_polynomial` function:

 ``` python
 # creates a monomial vector [1 x x^2]